A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Introduction

-The present tutorial paper derives the multirate extended Kalman filter (MR-EKF) based on sample-state augmentation for single and multiple augmentations, as well as out-of-sequence measurements, i.e., measurements returning in a different sequence than sampled.
-The MR-EKF is then applied to a mass-based ADM1 simplification.
-By means of a case study relevant to practical operation of agricultural AD plants, the performance of the MR-EKF and its parameters are systematically investigated.
-This contribution thus provides valuable guidance on critical implementation details of sample-state augmentation, and derives instructive advice for monitoring of biological systems, and especially AD.
+This tutorial derives the multirate extended Kalman filter (MR-EKF) based on sample-state augmentation for single and multiple augmentations, as well as out-of-sequence measurements, i.e., measurements returning in a different sequence than sampled.
+The MR-EKF is first systematically tuned and then applied to a mass-based ADM1 simplification.
+The complete workflow of MR-EKF application is covered in a case study relevant to practical operation of agricultural AD plants.
+State estimation performance of the MR-EKF is systematically discussed by investigating its sensitivity with respect to the MR-EKF parameters.
+This tutorial thus provides valuable guidance on critical implementation details of sample-state augmentation, and derives instructive advice for monitoring of biological systems, and especially AD.